aatifbandey/gitinspector/README.md

 # Git Inspector
 **Version 1.0**
 - An app to search for github users and repositories.
-- A fullstack app with front-end as react, redux and redux saga with redux.
+- A fullstack app with front-end as react, redux and redux saga.
 On backend we have node, koa and redis.

 # Folder structure
 ```sh